sawyerDeveloper/ai-calculator/README.md

 [![Node.js CI](https://github.com/sawyerDeveloper/ai-calculator/actions/workflows/node.js.yml/badge.svg?branch=main)](https://github.com/sawyerDeveloper/ai-calculator/actions/workflows/node.js.yml)

 ## Philosophy
 This is a calculator app.
 I wrote a calculator that shows everyone how LLM's actually work to do my part to reduce magical thinking.
-Mine works better then most that cost money because I am using a deterministic model instead of a probabalistic model.
+Mine works better then most that cost money because I am using a deterministic model instead of a probabilistic model.
 This model was ethically sourced unlike most modern LLMs and services and this is free.

 ## Architecture
 I created a data structure/algorithm based on the concept of a MODEM(Modulate/Demodulate).